TedHusted/awake/awake.md/awake.md

 The Thursday afternoon sun bathes the room in a soft, golden light, but it does nothing to calm the gnawing anxiety spreading out from her chest.
 She clutches a cup of tea in one hand, though it long since went cold.
 Her spouse, Peter, sits on the couch, watching her with quiet concern, his tablet abandoned on the living room table.

  “I don’t know, Peter.”
 Jill says out loud.
 “There are so many parental decisions.
 First, it’s vaccines, then it’s tablets, passwords, pierced ears, cosmetics, periods.
-Soon it will be tattoos.
+Soon it will be tattoos and smart glasses.
 For Patrick, it was circumcision and a robot dog.
 Now it’s whether to put an implant behind our kid’s ear. — This is a huge step.
 What if it’s too much for her?”

 Jill pauses to take a deep breath.
 She links, “A neural link and a phone?
 She’s only twelve.”

 “Half of her friends are already linked,” says Peter, switching back to voice.
 “Before the year is out, the other half will be too.”
 Peter leans forward, resting his elbows on his knees.
 “She’s a smart kid.
 You’ve been preparing her for this.
 We both have.”

 “That’s not the point.”
 Jill sets her cup down with a sharp clink.
 “It’s not about how smart she is or mature she is — it’s about what this technology can do to people.
-The phone is bad enough: Real-time data streams, immersive experiences, AI assistants.”
+The phone is bad enough: Real-time data streams, immersive experiences, SI agents.”

 “Jill, we can monitor her usage, set limits, teach her digital responsibility. — We’re doing that now with how she uses her tablet.”